microsoft/golazo/docs/task-board.md

 ## Columns

-Columns reflect state changes in learning and validation—not just coding steps.
+Columns reflect state changes in learning and validation, not just coding steps.
 Suggested baseline:

 1. Backlog – Candidate items with potential value but not yet committed.
 Anyone can propose.
    Acceptance criteria not guaranteed complete.